MarkRobitaille/COMP3040A2/README.md

-# How to Host Your Resume Using GitHub Pages, Jekyll, and Markdown
+# How to Host Your Resume Using Markdown, GitHub Pages, and Jekyll

 Welcome to this guide on hosting your Resume online using GitHub Pages and Markdown.